Nancy-Kolaski/ML-ClimateWins/README.md

 #### The code is available as jupyter notebooks, available under 'Scripts (Supervised)' and 'Scripts (Unsupervised)'.

 # Presentation
-#### The presentation is available under the 'Presentations' folder.
+#### There are two presentations available under the 'Presentations' folder: the first feature findings through supervised ML algorithms, and the second is mostly unsupervised ML.